-The USFWS administers the recently established Baca National Wildlife Refuge, located just west of Great Sand Dunes National Park.
+The USFWS administers the recently established Baca National Wildlife Refuge, located west of Great Sand Dunes National Park.
 The USFWS published a conceptual management plan for the Baca refuge in May 2005.
-This plan provides a broad overview of that agency's proposed management approach to wildlife and relative habitats, public uses, facilities, interagency coordination, and other
+This plan provides a broad overview of that agency's proposed management approach to wildlife and relative habitats, public uses, facilities, interagency coordination, and other operational needs.
+The plan acknowledges that a big issue for the National Park Service and the public is vehicle access to the northern portion of the expanded national park.

 The conceptual management plan of the USFWS does not provide detailed information about where new facilities (if any) would be located or how visitor services would be implemented.
 However, it outlines requirements for any public uses on a national wildlife refuge as follows: (1) the use must be determined compatible with the purpose of the refuge; and (2) sufficient resources must be available for the development, operation, and maintenance of the permitted public use.
 The conceptual management plan indicates that the USFWS intends to develop a visitor services plan to address issues related to public access and wildlife-dependent activities on the refuge.
-Also, a comprehensive conservation plan for the refuge will provide a detailed analysis of current and future refuge management activities-this effort is scheduled to begin in 2008 (USFWS 2005).
+Also, a comprehensive conservation plan for the refuge will provide a detailed analysis of current and future refuge management activities-this effort has yet to be scheduled (USFWS 2005).
+The USFWS has stated that public use of a road across the Baca National Wildlife Refuge to access the national park's backcountry access zone does not satisfy the criteria in USFWS policy for appropriate uses of refuges because: (1) the use is not manageable with available budget and staff, (2) the use is not manageable in the future within existing resources, and (3) the use does not contribute to the public's understanding and appreciation of the refuge's natural or cultural resources, nor does the use benefit the refuge's natural or cultural resources.

 The USFWS has been cooperating extensively in planning for the Great Sand Dunes, and the National Park Service expects to be closely involved in planning for its refuge neighbor.